amirMohammadTaati/to_do_list/README.md

-# shopping_cart
+# to do list

-simple shopping cart programm with react.js
+simple to do list programm with react.js